Un1q32/custom-darwin-sdk/README.md

-# Custom XNU SDK
+# Custom Darwin SDK

-> An alternative to Apple's offical SDKs for XNU
+> An alternative to Apple's offical SDKs for Darwin

 > Currently supports x86_64 and arm32